zanedr/front-end-submissions-public/1703/mod-3/personal-project/joe-heitkamp/template.md

 - Use a users location to allow them to find stores where they may be able to purchase the comics they have saved (Goodzer API)

 #### MVP
-A user friendly search portal that returns a dynamic list of comic book series that map to a users chosen interests.
+- A user friendly search portal that returns a dynamic list of comic book series that map to a users chosen interests.
+- application has a user saved in the backend along with favorites
+- user can filter comics by 10 genres
+- slick UI

 #### Nice To Haves

  * Additional search/filter metrics - Superpowers, date ranges, writers/artists, etc
+ * dynamically pass in genre

 #### Biggest Challenges

 The Comicvine API is overwhelmingly large with no easily defined keywords or genre markers to map to a users interests.